 Criteria for Eligibility to write Supplemental Examinations

-- A student with final course grade of less the minimum course standard, but above 50%, may be offered supplemental work.
+- A student with a final course grade lower than the minimum course standard, but above 50%, may be offered supplemental work.

 - The student has utilized strategies to improve chances for success.